Affiliate links on Android Authority may earn us a commission. Learn more.

-Digital camera zoom achieves a similar effect to optical zoom, without mechanical work or glass elements.
+Digital camera zoom achieves a similar effect to optical zoom without using mechanical work or glass elements.
 It will essentially crop the photo, cutting off areas around your scene to make it seem like you are closer to the subject.
 The remaining part of the image is enlarged using algorithms, hence the name digital.
 Unlike optical zoom, digital zoom is not lossless, meaning some information from the scene is discarded in the process.
-The algorithms will add pixels in order to preserve detail in the magnified image, but this process is imperfect.
+Algorithms will add pixels to preserve detail in the magnified image, but this process is imperfect.
 That’s why digitally zoomed images will often look blurry and smudgy.

-Digital zoom is good to use it when you need to better compose an image and can’t physically move in closer, but keep in mind image quality will deteriorate as you zoom in.
+Digital zoom is good to use when you need to compose an image better and can’t physically move in closer, but keep in mind image quality will deteriorate as you zoom in.

 Digital zoom is the equivalent to cropping an image.Edgar Cervantes

-Digital camera zoom is the equivalent to cropping an image.
+Digital camera zoom is the equivalent of cropping an image.
 This is why I recommend taking shots at the original focal length if you rely on digital zoom.
-You can always crop later if you must, and the results would be the same.
+You can always crop later if you must.
+Results will be the same.

 Digital zoom is what most smartphones use, but they tend to get some help on the software side of things.
 Let’s talk about that!

 Hybrid camera zoom is a newer concept used in smartphones.
-It takes advantage of optical zoom, digital zoom, and software to get improved results when zooming in further than the lens’s physical capabilities.
+It takes advantage of optical zoom, digital zoom, and software to improve results when zooming in further than the lens’s physical capabilities.

 While the algorithms and techniques each manufacturer is using vary, the general concept is universal.
 Hybrid zoom uses software enhancements and computational photography to create a better image from multiple photos.
-This is similar to Night Mode and HDR, but with a focus in detail, as opposed to exposure.
+This is similar to Night Mode and HDR, but with a focus on detail instead of exposure.